-#31.
-Burn your mouth on wings at Fire on the Mountain
+31. Burn your Mouth on Wings at Fire on the Mountain

-Head to Fire on the Mountain for the El Jefe Challenge if you dare.
+Head to Portland’s Fire on the Mountain for the El Jefe Challenge if you dare.
 You’ll need to eat 15 wings that are covered in their super spicy El Jefe sauce in less than 3 minutes.
 Your mouth will be on fire but if you do it you’ll get an El Jefe “survivor” t-shirt and your photo on the wall so… definitely worth it!

-#32.
-Second-hand shop at Last Thursday on Alberta Street
+32. Second-Hand Shop at Last Thursday on Alberta Street

-First Thursday is an event in the Pearl district of Portland where people dress up to sip wine samples while browsing art galleries.
+First Thursday is an event in the Pearl district of Portland where posh people dress up to sip wine samples while browsing art galleries.
 Last Thursday on Alberta Street is almost the exact opposite.
 Grungy hippies fire dance in the streets, people dress up like gnomes, and stands selling bizarre art creations dominate the sidewalks.
 Last time I was there I almost bought an action figure that had a dinosaur head on a superman body.
 Almost…

 Grab an outdoor table at one of the bars near 20th street for some epic people-watching.